Astera introduces the newest addition to the platform, Astera API Management - a complete API lifecycle management solution. Learn More

 1. Design a Data Migration Strategy

-Selecting a data migration strategy depends on the use-case.
+Selecting a data migration strategy depends on the use case.
 Is it because the organization consolidates systems following an acquisition or a merger, or data overload?
 Solidify the business objectives, laying the groundwork for the plan.

 By strategizing beforehand to either purchase enterprise-grade ETL tools or code-free migration software, the organization can inform business and IT users regarding the goals of the data migration project and ensure enterprise-wide successful adoption and implementation.

-2. Assess and Analyze
+2. Assess and Analyze Data

 The next step in the data migration plan is to analyze enterprise data.
 Answering the following questions can help with this assessment: